Evolution of the permit system

 Other exceptions (for patients who are not drug-dependent persons)

-A practitioner is not required to obtain a treatment permit to treat a patient when the patient is suffering an incurable, progressive, far-advanced disease or medical condition; and the prognosis is of limited life expectancy due to the disease or medical condition; and the administration, supply or prescribing of a Schedule 8 poison is intended to provide palliative treatment.
+A practitioner is not required to obtain a Schedule 8 treatment permit when the patient is suffering an incurable, progressive, far-advanced disease or medical condition; and the prognosis is of limited life expectancy due to the disease or medical condition; and the administration, supply or prescribing of a Schedule 8 poison is intended to provide palliative treatment.

 Pain caused by cancer or complications arising from cancer

-Where the diagnosis is made by a registered medical practitioner; a treatment permit is not needed to prescribe an opioid analgesic - provided the prescriber has given written notice to the department by submitting a permit application form (after completing the relevant section of the form) to notify the department about that treatment.
+Where the diagnosis is made by a registered medical practitioner; a treatment permit is not required to prescribe an opioid analgesic to treat pain caused by cancer or complications arising from cancer.

 Notwithstanding the exceptions referred to above, most practitioners are required to hold a Schedule 8 permit before prescribing, administering or supplying methadone for any person (even on one occasion) unless: